catb0t/mouse16/README.md

 Most of the importable module is fairly well documented, and Python is quite an easy language to read, so if in doubt, refer to the source.

-**That being said, until I make a release / implement control structs and functions, this README will be mostly out-of-date.**
+**That being said, until I make a release / implement fully control structs and functions, this README will be mostly out-of-date.
+Thus, the comments and docstrings in the code are the docs for now.**

 ---